osvauld/osvauld/sthalam/HUML_TEMPLATE_GUIDE_LLM.md

 **Backend Storage**:
 - `content::` → `content_doc` (Yjs document, synced)
 - `user_content::` → `user_content_doc` (Yjs document, per-user)
-- All three are merged in JEXL expressions
+- All three are merged in CEL expressions

 **⚡ Performance Note**:
 Each property (from any source) gets its own fine-grained signal.
 Updating `totalItems` in `user_content::` only re-renders blocks that USE `totalItems` - blocks displaying `products` from `content::` won't re-render.
 Maximum performance!

-### JEXL Operators
+### CEL Operators

 | Operator | Description | Example |
 |----------|-------------|---------|